Information for Prospective Students

 • Be specific.
 What particular domains or applications interest you?
 Are there problems you might be interested in solving?
 This is particularly important for working with me on research — my work is highly applied and connected to particular applications.
 While we do make use of a lot of different machine learning, data science, etc. techniques, the focus is usually on the problems with these tools as a means to an end.
 If there is a particular technology or field that fascinates you, such as deep learning or natural language processing, why?
 What problems do you see it useful for solving?

 • Be consistent.
 To the extent that you state specific research goals, be consistent.
-It’s fine to not entirely know what you want to do; however, if you do state a specific goal, such as wireless network security, and then list potential advisers who only work on something completely different like compiler optimizations for machine learning, it looks disconnected.
+It’s fine to not entirely know what you want to do; however, if you do state a specific goal, such as wireless network security, and then list potential advisors who only work on something completely different like compiler optimizations for machine learning, it looks disconnected.

-I am also in the Information Science department and advise students in that Ph.D, which is distinct from the Computer Science department.
+I am also in the Information Science department and advise students in that Ph.D., which is distinct from the Computer Science department.
 Your SOP and application materials should be consistent with the program to which you are applying — there are many computer scientists (like myself!) in information science, so a CS background is good and useful, but your SOP should talk about why you want to join the IS program.

 There are also a couple of problems I see that I would recommend avoiding: